Marie Laveau is famous for being New Orleans' voodoo queen, but was she really as evil and mystical as they say?

 Take, for instance, the legend of Marie Laveau, the “Voodoo Queen of New Orleans.”
 A black priestess of astounding beauty, Madame Laveau wielded tremendous power in her community and rumors of her magical abilities were so persistent that visitors still visit her grave to leave tokens in exchange for small requests.

-Voodoo is as big a part of New Orleans’ history as France, although it is vastly different from the pop-culture perception.
+Voodoo is as big a part of New Orleans’ history, although it is vastly different from the pop-culture perception.
 While zombies and dolls do make up part of voodoo beliefs, in reality voodoo (or “voudon”) is a combination of West African religions brought over by slaves, the Christianity they adopted, and Native American traditions they blended in.

 After a brief marriage to another free part-black, Laveau entered into what would be a thirty-year relationship with a white Lousiana man with a noble French background, Cristophe Glapion.
 Interracial relationships were also not uncommon in New Orleans, although the couples were forbidden by the law to marry.

 Laveau was a devoted Catholic all her life, and to her voodoo was not incompatible with her Catholic faith.

 The front room of her cottage housed altars filled with candles, holy images, and offerings, and she would lead weekly meetings (that included whites as well as blacks) where the participants would dress all in white, then chant and sing and leave an offering of liquor and food to the spirits.

 Marie Laveau also saw individual clients, giving them advice on everything from winning lawsuits to attracting lovers, when she died her obituary in The New York Times claimed: “lawyers, legislators, planters, and merchants all came to pay their respects and seek her offices.”